 "Every second counts in a fire," said Scott Guillerault, Fire Chief of the Ellsworth Fire Department.
 "Clearing snow from around fire hydrants can significantly reduce the time it takes for firefighters to access a critical water source."

-The department is asking residents to clear a 3-foot perimeter around fire hydrants near their homes or businesses.
+You can help your local fire department, water department and public works department if you clear a 3-foot perimeter around fire hydrants near your home or businesses.
 This includes removing snow from all sides of the hydrant and ensuring a clear path from the street.

 How to adopt a hydrant:

-- If you notice any damage to a hydrant, please report it to the Ellsworth Fire Department at 207-667-8666.
+• If you notice any damage to a hydrant, please report it to the Ellsworth Fire Department at 207-667-8666 or to your local Fire Department.

 "By adopting a hydrant, you’re not just clearing snow," said Chief Guillerault.
 "You’re helping to protect your community and ensure the safety of your neighbors."